-- Some people choose to use refilled cartridges.
 If this is done incorrectly it can lead to air getting into the cartridge, drying up the ink and clogging nozzle heads.
-Be careful when refilling cartridges or ensure this is professionally done.
+It's why we only source from reputable remanufacturers with amazing quality control.

-- Always ensure that your printer is kept in a room with a stable temperature as temperature can affect the performance of your ink cartridges.
+Always ensure that your printer is kept in a room with a stable temperature as temperature can affect the performance of your ink cartridges.
+That desk drawer isn't so helpful if the desk straddles a radiator...

-What can I do to fix a dry ink cartridge?
+What to do to fix a dry ink cartridge

-- Run your print-head cleaning function on your printer.
 This option may be available through your computer or as a function on the printer itself.
 Your user manual will give you guidance if you are unsure how to do this.
-If you have to continually repeat this then follow the steps below.
+You'll likely need to run this 4-5 times.